-‘Know thyself’ is a fundamental philosophical quest.
-It is a quest for meaning of life.
+It is a quest for meaning in life.
 This philosophical tradition insisted that the unexamined life is not worth living.
 In turn who am I?
-Where did I come from, what is the purpose and meaning of my life, what are my relations to the nature, community and God were some of the perennial fundamental questions raised by human person.
+Where did I come from, what is the purpose and meaning of my life, what are my relations to nature, community and God were some of the perennial fundamental questions raised by human people.

 Shakespeare in his work Hamlet speaks this way,

-What is a piece of work is man how noble is reason!
+What is a piece of work is a man How noble in the reason!
 How infinite in faculty!

-Therefore in reality one of our primary concerns is not only to show human person as a living person, a rational being, a sensitive being, having the operative faculties of intellect and will but to show how through them that there is a immaterial or spiritual functioning in the operative system which in turn presupposes an one ego principle the soul.
-Hence this way of studying human person brings us to a foundation that Humans are spiritual.
+Therefore in reality one of our primary concerns is not only to show the human person as a living person, a rational being, a sensitive being, having the operative faculties of intellect and will but to show how through them that there is an immaterial or spiritual functioning in the operative system which in turn presupposes a one ego principle the soul.
+Hence this way of studying the human person brings us to a foundation that Humans are spiritual.